cldellow/trumpslawyers/jetstream-listener/README.md

 as it is restarted before the Jetstream has moved on.
 The Jetstream generally has about 30 hours of data in it, so we can tolerate up to a day of downtime.

+# Dev

+Run with `go run *.go`.

+A `doj47.sqlite` DB will be created if needed.

+If you're testing locally, you might want to create your own account and update the DID that is used, rather than testing against the real doj47.com DID.

 # DB schema

 ## `post_mentions`